Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: Modular connectivity

+As atom array sizes advance toward thousands of qubits~\cite{manetsch2025tweezer,chiu2025continuous}, a modular architecture, in which fixed-size atom-array nodes are interconnected via optical links to enable distributed quantum computation, would significantly simplify scaling.
+Such an approach combines scalability with flexibility, allowing each module to be optimized for high-fidelity local operations while avoiding the physical constraints associated with very large monolithic arrays.

-At the heart of such a modular design lies the ability to generate remote entanglement between nodes.
-Bell pairs shared across different modules, together with local operations at each node, provide the necessary building blocks to implement inter-module operations~\cite{maunz2009heralded,daiss2021quantumlogic,main2025distributed}.
-As a concrete example, we consider the implementation of teleported CNOT gates~\cite{gottesman1999demonstrating} between qubits located in different nodes, which can be used to fault-tolerantly connect logical qubits encoded in surface codes across separate modules~\cite{ramette2024faulttolerant}.
-The protocol begins with the distribution of a remote Bell state between two \emph{communication qubits}.
-Each communication qubit is then entangled with a corresponding \emph{code qubit} at the same node via a local CNOT gate.
-The communication qubits are subsequently measured, and the outcomes are classically communicated to determine the appropriate single-qubit rotations to apply to the code qubits.
-This sequence of operations results in the realization of a teleported CNOT gate between the remote code qubits.
-Overall, the procedure combines several essential capabilities: remote Bell state generation, local single- and two-qubit gates, and qubit readout.
-Achieving a high QEC cycle rate requires that all these operations be executed on a short timescale.
+At the core of a modular architecture is the ability to generate remote entanglement between nodes.
+Shared Bell pairs, together with local operations, provide the essential resources for intermodule gates~\cite{maunz2009heralded,daiss2021quantumlogic,main2025distributed}.
+As a concrete example, teleported CNOT gates~\cite{gottesman1999demonstrating} can be used to fault-tolerantly connect logical qubits encoded in surface codes across separate modules~\cite{ramette2024faulttolerant}.
+In this protocol, a remote Bell state is first distributed between two \emph{communication qubits}, which are then locally entangled with \emph{code qubits} at their respective nodes.
+Subsequent measurement of the communication qubits and classical feedforward complete the teleported operation between the remote code qubits.
+Overall, this procedure combines remote Bell-state generation, local single- and two-qubit gates, and qubit readout, all of which must be performed on short timescales to support high-rate QEC cycles.